-If you’re worried about children trying to eat the slime, you can miss out the PVA glue, it just won’t stretch as well.
+If you’re worried about children trying to eat the slime, you can miss out on the PVA glue.
+It just won’t stretch as well.

 Magic Colour Changing Potions

 Colour changing potions using red cabbage indicator are a great first introduction to acids and alkalis.
-The Imagination Tree explains the science behind the colour change beautifully.
+Children can experiment to find out how many different colours they can make!